Taking an Austria Christmas market trip is a lot like stepping inside a particularly magical storybook.

 Innsbruck is colorful, beautiful, walkable, and surrounded by the looming, snowy Alps–in other words, it’s a festive dream come true even before you arrive in the markets!

-Innsbruck will be your best chance to see snow while in Austria for Christmas, so be sure to take a cable car ride up into the mountains for a winter wonderland experience even if you’re not a skier.
+Innsbruck will be your best chance to see snow while in celebrating Christmas in Austria, so be sure to take a cable car ride up into the mountains for a winter wonderland experience even if you’re not a skier.

-If you’re traveling through Austria by train, Central Europe’s dense rail system makes it incredibly easy to add another country or two to your list of Christmas market destinations!
+If you’re traveling through Europe by train, Central Europe’s dense rail system makes it incredibly easy to add another country or two to your list of Christmas market destinations!

 Just a couple hours south of Innsbruck sits Bolzano, home to the oldest Christmas market in Italy and a delightful mix of Austrian and Italian culture, as Bolzano was part of Austria until 1918.